994+ breaches tracked — check free

 Why was the Stealer Logs Posted to Telegram breach so dangerous?

-The Stealer Logs Posted to Telegram breach exposed 26,105,473 records — that is 26.1M people whose personal data is now circulating on the dark web.
-The combination of email addresses, passwords makes this a high-risk breach that requires immediate action.
+The Stealer Logs Posted to Telegram breach exposed 26,105,473 records — 26.1M people whose personal data is now circulating in criminal markets.

-Because passwords were exposed, attackers can use credential stuffing to automatically test your Stealer Logs Posted to Telegram password against hundreds of other websites.
-If you reused your password anywhere, those accounts are now at risk.
+Because passwords were exposed, attackers can use credential stuffing to automatically test your Stealer Logs Posted to Telegram credentials against hundreds of other websites.
 Read more about what happens to your data after a breach.

 What data was stolen in the Stealer Logs Posted to Telegram breach?